stacklane/guide/🗄/Article/security.md

 ## Content Security Policies

 [Content Security Policies](https://en.wikipedia.org/wiki/Content_Security_Policy) are a security standard which helps prevent common techniques for cross-site scripting (XSS), clickjacking, and other code injection attacks.
 A CSP header allows a site to declare trusted sources of its content (scripts, styles, images, fonts, etc).
-Stacklane makes using a Content Security Policy easy through a combination of automatic behavior and custom declarations (https://stacklane.com/docs/endpoints/mustache#csp).
+Stacklane makes using a Content Security Policy easy through a combination of automatic behavior and custom declarations.

 ## Scripting Engine

 Stacklane uses a custom JavaScript engine for server-side logic.
 This engine is designed for speed, security, and compile-time validation.
-It ensures that all code runs in a secure sandbox, follows any user permissions (https://stacklane.com/docs/users/), and only connects to remote third party APIs using the internal key vault (https://stacklane.com/docs/security#keys).
+It ensures that all code runs in a secure sandbox, follows any user permissions, and only connects to remote third party APIs using the internal key vault.

 # How Does Stacklane Help Protect Customers and Visitors?